September 7

 “The bear tracks took an even straighter path than a man would.
 The big bear went through thick brush without breaking stride or putting its foot differently.
 The smaller sets of tracks — cubs’, probably — went off on skidding tangents and curlicues but always returned to parallel the big set of tracks.
 Of course, I was following the tracks not forward but back, in the direction they came from.
 If these were grizzlies, I did not want to come upon a mother with cubs.
 The time was late April, and I was hoping I might end up at the den the bears had just left; then I could stick my nose inside and find out what bears smell like.”

-After I had told enough people, I started believing it, thinking I’d like to get near enough to smell a bear just like Ian Frazier.
-I’d forgotten all about his smelling not bear, but their empty den.
+After I had told enough people, I started believing it, thinking I’d like to cozy up near enough just like Ian Frazier.
+I’d forgotten the part about the empty den.

 As the bear closed, the last thing on my mind was its smell.

+“Friend behind you,” a workshop peer would say, when, lowering my camera, I’d turn and find one, too close.
 Bears are quiet.
-More than once, a workshop peer would say, “Friend behind you,” when, lowering my camera, I’d find one, too close.
 It was easy to see them as big dogs until wilderness sounds — cricket chirps, raven caws — were abruptly muted, disrupted by an aggravated bear.
-Asserting dominance with a frenzied lurch through brush, a bear snapped twigs, broke limbs, and exercised authority by acceleration.
+A frenzied lurch through brush, snapped twigs, cracked limbs, a large male would mow through vegetation and assert dominance by massive acceleration.
 Relaxed bears captivate.
-Agitated bears command all species’ attention.
+Agitated command all species’ attention.

-I took focused shots of black bear in all coat colors of beer: black and tan, chocolate stout, brown ale, golden pilsner.
+I took shots of black bear in all coat colors: black and tan, chocolate stout, brown ale, golden pilsner.

 The bear came close enough to scare me.
 Sometimes I wonder, if I’d stood my ground, how close would danger have come?